 Marketable securities are carried at fair value using a level 1 fair value measurement.
 The carrying value of receivables and accounts payable and accrued liabilities approximated their fair value because of the short-term nature of these instruments.

 Interest rate risk

-The Company has no material exposure at December 31, 2013 to interest rate risk through its financial instruments.
+As at the Report Date, the Company has no material exposure to interest rate risk through its financial instruments.

 Currency Risk